Sandray

-Sandray (Sanndraigh) is one of the Barra Isles in the Outer Hebrides of Scotland.
+Sandray (Sanndraigh) is one of the Bishop's Isles in the Outer Hebrides of Scotland.
 It never had a large population, and has been uninhabited since 1934.
 It is now known for its large seabird colony.

-Geography

-Sandray is half a mile due south of Vatersay, and east of Flodaigh, north east of Lingeigh and Pabaigh.
-Maol Domhnaigh/Muldoanich is to the north east of it.
-There are three main peninsulas on the south end of Sandray, they are called Meanish, Leehinish and Rubha Pabbach.
+Sandray is 3 mi south of Barra and 1/2 mi south of Vatersay, from which it is separated by the Sound of Sanday Caolas Shanndraigh.
+It is 1 mi east of Flodaigh, 2+1/2 mi north-east Pabaigh, and the same distance south-west of Muldoanich.
+There are three main peninsulas on the southern end of Sandray: Meanish (Meanais, Leehinish (Lìthinis), and Àird Pabbach.